-There are no formal procedures in the Republic of Croatia to agree the final level of tax charge upon submission of the declaration for corporate tax and VAT.
+There are no formal procedures in the Republic of Croatia to agree the final level of tax charge upon submission of the declaration for corporate tax.
 However, such tax settlements may be subject to review by the relevant tax authorities during the limitation period of six years.
-The limitation period of six years starts with the year that follows the year of submission of tax declarations, i.e. 2022 for the 2020 tax liability.
+The limitation period of six years starts with the year that follows the year of submission of tax declarations, i.e. 2024 for the 2022 tax liability.

 In 2015, the tax authorities started conducting a supervision review of HT's corporate tax and VAT returns for the year ended 2014.
-Currently issuing of the second instance resolution is expected.
+A lawsuit was filed in the Administrative Court in Zagreb against the second instance and first instance resolutions of the tax authorities related to tax supervision from 2014.
+As of December 31, 2021.
+The decision of the Administrative Court for the lawsuit in question was not received on.